rlf-arlut/tmrg/doc/source/triplication.rst

    combLogic : triplicate
    tmr_error : true

-When you run TMRG with additional options and constrains as shown below:
+When you run TMRG with additional options and constraints as shown below:

 .. code-block:: bash